2077DevWave/InstaCrawlerWorker/README.md

 # InstaCrawlerWorker
-A cloudflare worker to crawel instagram reels
+A cloudflare worker to crawel instagram reels/posts

+## Features
+- return caption of reel/post

 ## HOW TO USE?
 1. create a new worker in Cloudflare